Hameedalahr/Diabetes-Prediction/README.md

 1. **Data Loading**
    - Loaded the dataset using Pandas.
 2. **Data Preprocessing**
-   - Checked for missing values and handled zero entries.
+   - Checked for missing values and found no zero entries.
    - Standardized the data using `StandardScaler`.
    - Split data into training and testing sets with `train_test_split` and `stratify`.
 3. **Model Building**